heyeshuang/ime_helper/README.md

 ## About

 The script could change the IME of the foreground window for Windows.
 It is proposed to work with [atom-vim-mode-plus-auto-ime](https://github.com/xream/atom-vim-mode-plus-auto-ime).
+Tested in Windows 10 (15063) and Python 3.6.

 For linux, you can use fcitx-remote.